goerwin/keyremapper/README.md

     - reproduce the error then in the llbd console:
       - (lldb) command script import lldb.macosx.heap
       - (lldb) malloc_info --stack-history 0xAAAAAAAAA
+  - For the Swift UI Version:
+    - `com.apple.security.app-sandbox` should be false in .entitlements

 ### Snippets Mac